-Man Allegedly High On Meth Kills Six-Month-Old Baby, Proposed To Mother Two Days Prior
+Man Allegedly High On Meth Kills 6-Month-Old Baby, Proposed To Mother Two Days Prior

-A man high on drugs has been found guilty of murdering a six-month-old baby.
+A man high on drugs was found guilty of murdering a 6-month-old baby.
 Dwayne Lindsey was found guilty for the killing of Chayse Dearing in June 2016.
 According to The Age, the 34-year-old had proposed marriage to the boy’s mother, Michelle Dearing, just two days before the horrendous attack.

-In an apparent justification of his crime, the Melbourne man claimed that he fell asleep with the infant on his chest and woke up hysterically, mistaking him for a spider.
-Lindsey said his actions made the six-month-old baby fall off his chest and slam his head against a wall heater.
+In an apparent justification of his crime, the Melbourne man claimed that he fell asleep with the infant on his chest and woke up hysterical, mistaking him for a spider.
+Lindsey said his actions made the 6-month-old baby fall off his chest and slam his head against a wall heater.

 However, a post-mortem examination showed that baby Chayse had suffered spinal cord injuries, severe brain damage, retinal bleeding as well as groin bruises before he died.
-Dwayne Lindsey, initially pleaded not guilty for the death of baby Chayse, but later changed his story, admitting that he might have caused the death of the child by shaking him violently.
+Dwayne Lindsey initially pleaded not guilty for the death of baby Chayse but later changed his story, admitting that he might have caused the death of the child by shaking him violently.

-Prosecutor Nicholas Papas QC, countered Lindsey’s explanation arguing that Chayse’s injuries were not in any way synonymous with being shaken, adding that the six-month-old baby’s death was definitely not accidental.
+Prosecutor Nicholas Papas QC countered Lindsey’s explanation, arguing that Chayse’s injuries were not in any way synonymous with being shaken, adding that the 6-month-old baby’s death was definitely not accidental.

 BREAKING: jury finds Dwayne Lindsey guilty of murdering his girlfriend’s 6 month old baby Chayse Dearing at Glenroy 2016 @9NewsMelb pic.twitter.com/sDgyIEBg2r